EarthObservationSimulator/orbitpy/README.md

 ## Developer Tasks

+### Restructuring notes

+- Need to account for spacecraft bus orientation in coverage calculations
+- Use datetime module for storing time and time-delta
+- Think about how to represent large volumes of output data (propagation, coverage).
+Currently it is in the form of files, and file I/O operations are performed.
+Should we also offer other options?
+- Tag grid points with 'target ids' (similar to indices)
+- How to ensure unique identifiers for satellties, instruments, grid points, etc?
+- Using Quaternion to represent orientation instead of Euler angles.

 ### OrbitPy
 - [ ] SGP4 Propagator validation tests with STK  (or another s/w)
 - [ ] Incorporate artificial image synthesis involving the propcov classes `DiscretizedSensor`, `Projector` and the orbitpy `SensorPixelProjection` module.
 Add python-tests.